-Singapore stands at a crossroad between East and West.
-In our assemblies, Indian brothers and sisters worshipping regularly among English and Chinese speaking including the Chinese dialect speaking seniors.
-We thank God for the multi-racial society and peace-loving Singapore.
-At the same time we ask God to awaken us about the end time, and religious persecution in many places.
-The Sunday school workshop this year is awakening our brethren in the assembly with a heart for the gospel outreach and mission.
-More can be done at the church while we can through prayer and supplication with thanksgiving.
-To preach the gospel with full conviction in the power of the Holy Spirit that people are awakened from unbelief.
-To teach in the counsel of the Holy Spirit that our Lord Jesus have commanded us to obey.
-To praise and worship with the filling of the Holy Spirit that the grace and glory of God is manifested.
-To pray earnestly to the Lord of the harvest to send out laborers into his harvest.
+Singapore stands at a crossroad between East and West???? (how so?)
+In our assemblies, Indian brothers and sisters worship regularly amongst English and Chinese speaking including the Chinese-dialect speaking seniors.
+We thank God for the multi-racial society, peace and harmony in Singapore.
+At the same time, we ask God to awaken us about the end time and religious persecution in many other places around the world.
+The Sunday school workshop this year has awakened our brethren in the assembly with a heart for the gospel outreach and mission.
+More can be done at the church level while we can, through prayer and supplication with thanksgiving preach the gospel with full conviction in the power of the Holy Spirit so that people are awakened from unbelief; teach in the counsel of the Holy Spirit that our Lord Jesus have commanded us to obey; praise and worship in the Spirit so that the grace and glory of God is manifested and pray earnestly to the Lord of the harvest to send laborers into His harvest.

-Some members participated in other initiatives including medical mission in Indonesia and missional business and travel in China.
-Increasing restrictions to evangelism and excessive regulations on freedom of religion and belief are real and prohibitive.
-Crosses from churches destroyed and bibles being burned.
-Pray for Christians in countries who face escalating persecution.
-Be it a short term bible mission trip or full time mission as vocation, be prepared for the opposition and challenges in the mission field.
-The language and culture shock, entrenched practices, social economic resistance and ministry sustainability.
-Families, children education and myriad issues at home.
+Some members participated in other initiatives like medical missions to Indonesia and Nepal and missional business/travel in China.
+There are increasing restrictions to evangelism and excessive regulations on freedom of religion and belief are real and prohibitive.
+Crosses from churches are being destroyed and bibles are being burned in some countries.
+Pray for Christians living in countries who face escalating persecution.
+Whether it is a short term bible mission trip or full time mission as a vocation, be prepared for opposition and challenges in the mission field.
+Challenges may be language, culture shock, entrenched practices, socio-economic resistance and ministry sustainability, families, children’s education and myriad other issues at home.
 “Surely God is my help; the Lord is the one who sustains me.”
 (Ps 54:4).
 God is our sustainer.
 The narrative of our history is His Story, God’s story.
 While we read and reflect, let us continue the journey of telling the story from here – to the ends of the earth.

 For in the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: “The righteous will live by faith.”
 (Rom 1:17, NIV).
 Imagine you and I can read and study the same inspired word that brought life and power to John Wesley and Martin Luther.
-The same spirit who taught them can teach us!
-You and I can experience revival in our hearts, in our homes, and in our assemblies if the same message grips us as it gripped people of faith centuries past.
+The same Spirit who taught them teaches us!
+You and I can experience revival in our hearts, our homes, and in our assemblies if the same message grips us as it had gripped people of faith centuries ago.
 What would need to happen before we could experience revival in our church?
-Surely one thing from this working paper would have cause you to think?
-Be awaken and prayerfully consider to do the one thing in the gospel outreach and mission.
+Surely one thing from this working paper would have caused you to think?
+Wake up and prayerfully consider doing the one thing in gospel outreach and mission.

 From the beginning to the end